 Poor performance on a red team test may lead to blowback from leadership.
 Bad leaders are fond of “blaming the messenger” rather than solving problems.
 They may fire you (and the security firm) if the report is negative.
 Moreover, our industry still has plenty of checkbox assessors.
 Bad leaders will seek out these firms to get a report that tells them what they want to hear, and not the truth.

 Also, be on guard against security firms that practice “gotcha testing.”
 That is, they focus on the process and sensationalism of the test, and not the outcome and what it means.
 This red team test provided our client with a detailed report regarding the specific issues they faced, and recommendations to fix them.
 While this blog was about the process, the process is not the deliverable.
 The purpose of any penetration test is not to test the analyst’s skills and cleverness; it is to test the business and their security.
-Skill and cleverness is expected of any penetration tester.
+Skill and cleverness are expected of any penetration tester.
 But the measure of success is not skill, it is results.

 When you scope a red team test with a provider, pay close attention to how they position the test.
 Do they use scientifically valid testing methods?
 Are conclusions drawn from the data or opinion?
 Do they focus on their cleverness, or the results and how they can help?